Living with Erb's palsy or brachial plexus nerve injury

 What are the effects of Erb’s palsy?

-Each person’s experience of Erb’s palsy will be different, depending on which nerves are affected and the severity of the injury.
+Each person’s experience of Erb’s palsy will be different, depending on which nerves are affected and the severity of their injury.
 Long term effects can range from mild weakness or discomfort to total paralysis of the arm with permanent disability.

-Effects of Erb’s palsy may include:
+Effects of Erb’s palsy may include one or more of the following disabilities:

-• numbness in one arm;
+• total paralysis, weakness or numbness in one arm;

 • the arm is held bent at the elbow and close to the body;